beatt83/jose-swift/README.md

     - Offers extensive capabilities to validate JWT claims.
     - Includes standard claims like issuer (`iss`), subject (`sub`), audience (`aud`), expiration (`exp`), not before (`nbf`), and issued at (`iat`).
     - Custom claim validation to meet specific security requirements.

+6. **X5C Validation**:
+    - Adds support for validating the `x5c` (X.509 Certificate Chain) header as specified in [RFC 7515 Section 4.1.6](https://www.rfc-editor.org/rfc/rfc7515#section-4.1.6).
+    - Verifies that the JWT’s certificate chain is valid against a provided trusted certificate store using the validator `X5CValidator`.
+    - Supports P256, P384, P521, secp256k1, Ed25519 and RSA.
+    - Throws detailed errors when the certificate chain is missing or fails validation.

 Example: